How Important Is the Thai Elephant?

 2. Big Buddha Hill, Phuket

 Big Buddha Hill on the Island of Phuket is a major tourist attraction in Thailand.
-Mahouts on the foot of the hill offer an elephant trek to reach the Wat Phra Yai Temple on the hill top.
-The cost of the ride is fairly higher because it includes hotel transfers and a tour guide as well.
-The Big Buddha Hill elephant ride is one of the many adventure safaris that travel organisers offer and you need to reserve a ride beforehand
+Mahouts on the foot of the hill offer an elephant trek to reach the Wat Phra Yai Temple on the hilltop.
+The cost of the ride is fairly high because it includes hotel transfers and a tour guide as well.
+The Big Buddha Hill elephant ride is one of the many adventure safaris that travel organisers offer, and you need to reserve a ride beforehand

 Cost: (per person - for a 45-minute ride)